-- 2. Extra Pay: Teachers who teach an extra period shall receive \$6,000.
+- Extra Pay: Teachers who teach an extra period shall receive \$6,000.
 Any such teacher shall receive the fixed supplement prorated over the school year.
 An extra period shall mean teaching one class more than is required under the adopted school schedule.
 A teacher absent without leave shall not receive said pay.
 Said teacher who is on sick leave will be paid for all the hours in his/her regularly scheduled day.
 An employee's sick leave balance shall be reduced by an amount that reflects the employee's regularly scheduled day.
 A one day reduction shall not exceed the monthly accrual rate.
 Employees hired to teach for the District's virtual school for less than full time shall be compensated at their hourly rate and treated in a manner consistent with those teachers teaching an extra period above and beyond a regular teaching load. - 3.
-Effective November 1, 2013, a high school/multi-level 6-12 school teacher assigned to teach a sixth period will be paid a \$2,000 supplement annualized over the remainder of the 2013-2014 school year.
-For the 2014-2015 school year, a high school/multi-level 6-12 school teacher assigned to teach a sixth period will be paid a \$2,500 supplement annualized over the school year.
-Beginning in the 2015-2016 school year, a high school/multi-level
+Teaching time that generates a payment under subsection 2 or 3 above shall not generate a payment under Article 5(E) of this Agreement. - H. Special Program Experience: Recognized programs including Peace Corps, VISTA, shall be uniformly accepted in lieu of teaching experience if related to the assigned position provided, except for Peace Corps and